Organic Wool Mattress Topper Pads

 - Fill Power: Fill power is not a number of fluff like topper thickness which can simply flatten out over time due to lack of fill materials are highly lofted.
 Fill power is the exact amount of organic wool or other material used to fill a square foot of topper.
 The more wool used the higher the number, the less wasted space and air making the topper heavier and more valuable.
 Ask for the fill power number when purchasing a stuffed or filled topper.

 - Cover Make Up: What the fabric cover is made of.
 The material cover is usually made of cotton and the wool and should be certified organic.
 Ask or look for the certification of purity.
-Be sure to know if the cover is made from certified materials such as cotton to ensure a more chemical free topper.
+Be sure to know if the cover is made from certified materials such as cotton to ensure a non toxic chemical topper.
 Things to consider is the material the cover is made from and the thread count per square inch.
 These are a couple of key factors in determining the difference between cheaper low priced, low quality, organic toppers and long lasting, certified, high fill power, high thread count toppers.

 Organic Wool Topper Care: